runkids/vue-condition-watcher/README.md

       }
       immediate: true,
       initialData: [],
-      beforeFetch
-    },
-    {
+      history: {
         sync: 'router',
-      // You can ignore the key of URL hash, prevent users from entering unreasonable numbers by themselves.
+        // You can ignore the key of URL query string, prevent users from entering unreasonable numbers by themselves.
         // The URL will look like ?offset=0 not show `limit`
         ignore: ['limit']
-    }
+      },
+      beforeFetch
+    },
   )

   // use on pagination component